International Applicant FAQs

 - My TOEFL or GRE scores will not be reported until after the December 1st deadline.
 Is this a problem?

 - Usually, no. We understand that it can take some time for ETS to report scores to IU.
 If there is a delay af a week or two in the arrival of your scores, it will not be a problem.
-If the scores have not arrived by January, this can be a problem.
-Please ask to have your scores reported electronically, as that takes much less time that have the reports sent by postal mail.
+However, if the scores have not arrived by January, this can be a problem.
+Please ask to have your scores reported electronically, as that takes much less time than having the reports sent by postal mail.

 - Do I really have to submit transcripts of ALL college and univesity work?